piersfinlayson/rs1541fs/README.md

 ### XUM1541/USB device Permission Issues

-If you don't have XUM1541 USB permissions right on your system you'll probably get something like this:
+If you don't have XUM1541 USB permissions correct on your system you'll probably get something like this:

 ```
 error: cannot query product name: error sending control message: Operation not permitted